-Additional disclosures will be made in the financial statements when these standards, revisions and amendments become effective.
-The Group, however, expects no material impact from the adoption of the amendments on its financial position or performance
+Additional disclosures will be made in the consolidated financial statements when these standards, revisions and amendments become effective.

 Business combinations and goodwill

 Business combinations are accounted for using the acquisition method.
 The cost of an acquisition is measured as the aggregate of the consideration transferred, measured at acquisition date fair value and the amount of any non- controlling interest in the acquiree.
 For each business combination, the acquirer measures the non-controlling interest in the acquiree either at fair value or at the proportionate share of the acquiree's identifiable net assets.
 Acquisition costs incurred are expensed and included in general and administrative expenses.